 What is DISS?

-- it represents faults in 3D;
+It represents faults in 3D;

-- all its records are fully parameterized;
+all its records are fully parameterized;

-- it tends to completeness.
+it tends to completeness.

 The core objects of DISS are:

-- The individual seismogenic source, a simplified and three-dimensional representation of a rectangular fault plane.
+The individual seismogenic source, a simplified and three-dimensional representation of a rectangular fault plane.
 Individual seismogenic sources are assumed to exhibit "characteristic" behavior with respect to rupture length/width and expected magnitude.

-- The composite seismogenic source, a simplified and three-dimensional representation of a crustal fault containing an unspecified number of seismogenic sources that cannot be singled out.
+The composite seismogenic source, a simplified and three-dimensional representation of a crustal fault containing an unspecified number of seismogenic sources that cannot be singled out.
 Composite seismogenic sources are not associated with a specific set of earthquakes or earthquake distribution.

-- The debated seismogenic source is an active fault that has been proposed in the literature as a potential seismogenic source but was not considered reliable enough or its parameters could not be constrained in order for it to be included in any of the other categories.
+The debated seismogenic source is an active fault that has been proposed in the literature as a potential seismogenic source but was not considered reliable enough or its parameters could not be constrained in order for it to be included in any of the other categories.